 - 1. Submit a completed Admission Application (This can be done online or at the ZMC Campus).
 Applicants must turn 18 before the first day of the program.
 Or, on a case by case situation by petition, the student must turn 18 before the start of their clinical internship. - 2.
-Pay \$10 non-refundable Application Fee. - 3.
-Submit a copy of your high school diploma or equivalent (GED, Foreign Education, Homeschooling, College Transcript, etcetera). - Official transcripts or Diploma must be presented and verified. - This can be submitted at the ZMC Campus or by emailing the Admissions Advisor, Shelby Christilaw at admissions@zmc.edu - A copy will be scanned into the student file.

-- For all applicants whose name differs from their education record and their current legal name, name change documentation must also be submitted (i.e. Marriage Certificate, Divorce Decree, Official Name Change, etcetera). - \circ If the applicant is applying for FSA, verification will also be made during the FAFSA process. - 4.
-A representative will contact you within 48 hours to confirm or deny your acceptance into the program. - 5.
+Pay \$100 non-refundable Registration Fee. - 3.
+Submit a copy of your high school diploma or equivalent (GED, Foreign Education, Homeschooling, College Transcript, etcetera). - Official transcripts or Diploma must be presented and verified. - This can be submitted at the ZMC Campus or by emailing the Admissions Advisor, Tessa Burrows at admissions@zmc.edu - A copy will be scanned into the student file. - For all applicants whose name differs from their education record and their current legal name, name change documentation must also be submitted (i.e. Marriage Certificate, Divorce Decree, Official Name Change, etcetera). - If the applicant is applying for FSA, verification will also be made during the FAFSA process. - 4.
+A representative will contact you within 48 hours to proceed to the next step in your application process. - 5.
 Schedule your complimentary massage in the student massage therapy clinic.
 (Please call the ZMC Front Office at 435-261-4203 to schedule your appointment.) - 6.
-Please contact the ZMC front office at 435-261-4203 with any questions about enrollment.
+Please contact the ZMC Admissions Advisor at 435-680-7158 with any questions about enrollment.